patternfly/pf-codemods/packages/pf-codemods/README.md

 ### datalist-remove-selectableRow [(#8827)](https://github.com/patternfly/patternfly-react/pull/8827)

-We've removed the selectableRow.onChange property and replaced it with onSelectableRowChange.
-The order of the params in the callback has also been updated so that the event param is first.
-This will require
+We've removed the selectableRow property and replaced it with onSelectableRowChange.
+The value of the selectableRow's onChange field was a callback, which can now be directly passed to the onSelectableRowChange prop.
+However, it's worth nothing that the order of the params in the callback has been updated so that the event param is first.

 #### Example of manual change needed